smelliecat/AAEMime/README.md

 Citation

-If you use this project in your research,
+If you use this project code in your research,

 please kindly cite as:
 ```